Dandelion Wine: Critical reception

 Some critics consider Dandelion Wine to be Bradbury's most personal work.
 According to Electric Literature, "The book is Bradbury’s masterpiece, his fullest, most deeply felt and lyrical expression, touching on his usual themes of youth, old age and small-town life but stripped of their usual layer of sci-fi remove."
 Georges D. Todds of the SF Site said that the novel's power lies in the "emotional attachment" it stirs in readers, because it is almost completely nostalgia in contrast to Bradbury's usual blend of horror/science fiction and nostalgia.
 He stated that this trait was what set it apart from his other works:

 Certainly I would tell anyone wanting to know what makes Ray Bradbury the human being he is to read Dandelion Wine, and anyone wanting to know what makes Ray Bradbury the renowned writer he is to read The October Country or The Martian Chronicles.

 The novel's heavy reliance on poetical imagery has produced mixed criticism.
 Many critics say that these are the novel's greatest strengths because the tone matches the spirit of Bradbury's memories and optimistic outlook.
-John Zuck classified it as "spiritual fiction," paying particular attention to the religious theme of holding on to ephemeral beauty, i.e., the short-lived summer.
+John Zuck classified it as "spiritual fiction", paying particular attention to the religious theme of holding on to ephemeral beauty, i.e., the short-lived summer.
 Floyd C. Gale wrote that "Admirers of Bradbury will welcome this tender volume and even his decriers will find passages of pure evocative magic to soften their flinty hearts".

 Other critics, however, label this style as overwrought and too "feel-good".
 Alan David Price stated that while "Bradbury is at his most effective when evoking a New World joy and optimism", there are times when his prose becomes overly sentimental and his "gently fantastic style becomes plain tiring".
 He nonetheless classifies Dandelion Wine as "an engrossing read".

-The noted critic and author Damon Knight was also downbeat:
+The critic and author Damon Knight was also downbeat:

 Childhood is Bradbury's one subject, but you will not find real childhood here, Bradbury's least of all.
 What he has had to say about it has always been expressed obliquely, in symbol and allusion, and always with the tension of the outsider—the ex-child, the lonely one.
 In giving up this tension, in diving with arms spread into the glutinous pool of sentimentality that has always been waiting for him, Bradbury has renounced the one thing that made him worth reading.

 Knight remarks further that "The period is as vague as the place; Bradbury calls it 1928, but it has no feeling of genuine recollection; most of the time it is like second-hand 1910."